NYCDOB/Facades/index.md

 * Initial sidewalk shed permits that were issued no more than two years after the most recent NB, ALT1, or Demo permit (initial or renewal) at the same building

+The data above reflect active DOB sidewalk shed permits.
+However, there may be unpermitted sidewalk sheds in the city – just as construction work is sometimes performed without a permit.
+In cases of illegal, unpermitted sheds or construction work, DOB takes enforcement actions, including violations and stop-work orders, as warranted.

 #### FAÇADE VIOLATIONS

 Violations are issued to owners who are not in compliance.
 Some of the violations issued by the FISP unit include: